 In 1952, Hank Aaron lived at the Eau Claire YMCA while playing for the Eau Claire Bears.
 That year, he was the unanimous choice for the Northern League's Rookie of the Year.

 The current facility in downtown Eau Claire was dedicated in 1961 with additions in 1968 and 1977.

-The Chippewa Falls YMCA current campus opened it's doors to the community in 1980, but the YMCA has had a presence in the community since the lumber and papermill era.
-The YMCA Early Learning Community was added in 2000 and currently serves 125 kids at the center and 250 kids at our school age sites.
+The Chippewa Falls YMCA's current campus opened its doors to the community in 1980, but the YMCA has had a presence in the community since the lumber and papermill era.
+The YMCA Early Learning Community was added in 2000 and currently serves around 100 kids at the center and approximately 250 kids at our school-age sites.

 A Young Men’s Christian Association was first chartered in Chippewa Falls in either late 1883 or early 1884.
 It was located in the area now occupied by the law offices at 119 ½ N. Bridge St.